UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-If a record has an :code:`abstract` or many :code:`abstract`\ s, they will each be mapped to `dcterms:abstract` as long as the :code:`abstract` does not have an empty text node.
+If a record has an :code:`abstract` or many :code:`abstract`\ s, they will each be mapped to :code:`dcterms:abstract` as long as the :code:`abstract` does not have an empty text node.

 Justification
 ^^^^^^^^^^^^^

 Regardless of the number, the value has the same semantic relationship to the object as it did in MODS.
-When more than one :code:`abstract` value is present, these values will be kept as separate strings associated with `dcterms:abstract`.
+When more than one :code:`abstract` value is present, these values will be kept as separate strings associated with :code:`dcterms:abstract`.
 This separation is desired because often the separate :code:`abstract` values contain information structured differently from one another or information that comes from different sources (one abstract may be transcribed from the source while another is supplied by the cataloger).